 Substantive editing falls somewhere in between story editing and language editing.
 Some editors use this term to refer to developmental editing.
-In my practice, substantive editing is like a heavy line edit that also encompasses major story issues—anything we can address without edging into major revision or rewriting.
+In my practice, substantive editing is like a heavy line edit that also encompasses story issues—but only at the level we can address without edging into major revision or rewriting.
 Substantive editing is great at addressing narrative technique (things like point of view and narrative distance, dialogue tags and beats, showing vs. telling, transitions and hooks, and filtering), but it’s a slow, expensive service because your editor’s attention is split between story and language.
 It can be a good choice for seasoned authors with relatively strong manuscripts and authors on tight production schedules, but it’s not as good if you’re looking for editing with depth in a single area.

 Although the term proofreading is traditionally reserved for a final comparison of final layouts against the manuscript itself, most people and especially self-publishers today think of proofreading simply as “the last check.”
 The editors I refer my clients to also call this final check proofreading.
 Whatever you call it, a final quality control review after your post-edit revisions is a darn good idea.

 What do the various types of editing look like?

 The best way to get a feel for the various levels of editing is to see what it looks like on the page.
 I like these examples from book coach Jennie Nash that show what comments and revisions might look like (link downloads a Word file) from the perspectives of a proofreader, a copyeditor, a developmental editor and a book coach.

 What type of editing do you need?